Skip to main content

 FAQ

 Q: How do I choose which sensors to display on the graph?
 A: Use the Sensors filter to select one or multiple sensors.
-The graph will update to show data only from the chosen sensors.

 Q: How can I see data for a specific date range?
 A: Use the Date Range filter to select the time period you are interested in.
-The graph will display data for the selected range.

 Did this answer your question?